enternity/afflatus/Book/Spring/BeanLifeCycleManagement.md

 3. Now that the beans exist and the dependencies were provided, the pre- initialization `BeanPostProcessor` infrastructure beans are consulted  to see whether they want to call anything from this bean.
 These are Spring-specific infrastructure beans that perform bean modifications after they are created.
 The `@PostConstruct` annotation is registered by `CommonAnnotationBeanPostProcessor`, so this bean will call the method found annotated with `@PostConstruct`. _**This method is executed right after the bean has been constructed and before the class is put into service**_, before the actual initialization of the bean (before `afterPropertiesSet` and `init-method`).

 4. The InitializingBean’s after `PropertiesSet` is _**executed right after**_ the dependencies are injected.
 The `afterPropertiesSet()` method is invoked by a BeanFactory after it has set all the bean properties supplied and has satisfied `BeanFactoryAware` and `ApplicationContextAware`.
-5. The init-method attribute is executed last because this is the actual initialization method of the bean.
+5. The `init-method attribute` is _**executed last**_ because this is the actual initialization method of the bean.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQ1MjUwMTIsMzA4MDkwNzY0LC01OTcyNT
+eyJoaXN0b3J5IjpbMTU3NDgwMTQ5NiwzMDgwOTA3NjQsLTU5Nz
-U0NDgsNzAxMTgxNDY0LC0xODA5NjM4NDMyXX0=
+I1NTQ0OCw3MDExODE0NjQsLTE4MDk2Mzg0MzJdfQ==
 -->